mplesser/azcam/docs/index.md

 * Python programming language <https://www.python.org>

 ## Usage
-Most of AzCam's functionality is available only after loading configuration or environment code which defines a system's hardware resources (such as *azcam-itl* or *azcam-bok*).
+Most of AzCam's functionality is available only after installing *extension packages* which contain configuration and hardware code that define a system's hardware resources.
+Examples include:

+  - azcam-arc
+  - azcam-archon
+  - azcam-mag
+  - azcam-bok
+  - azcam-mont4k

 Once configured, the system is controlled by class instances (objects) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, and others.
 Perhaps the most important object is *exposure*, which controls an actual observation.
 Most of these objects are exposed through the *azcam.api* object.
 There is also a database of parameters maintained in the *azcam.db* object.

 There are two three main operational modes of azcam:
  - One is the server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
  - Another is the console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* and is used to acquire and analyze image data through the command line and python code.
  - The final mode is through client applications, which communicate with *azcamserver* over sockets or the web API.
 There are multiple clients written in a variety of languages.
+Examples are:
+   - azcam-tool
+   - azcam-webobs
+   - azcam-status
+   - azcam-exptool

-For the *azcam-itl* environment, as an example, the server-side code to get the current system wavelength and take an exposure is:
+As an example, for the *azcam-itl* environment, the server-side code to get the current system wavelength and take an exposure is:

     import azcam
     import azcam_itl.server  # this configures the ITL environment